-- a. completion of a public masterplannning exercise agreed with the Council - b. design codes or conceptual appearance of development proposals - c. landscape design recognising vistas, long distance views, boundaries and green infrastructure networks - d. satisfactory integration with the former Alconbury Airfield and Grange Farm site to the north - e. provision of a sustainable transport network for pedestrians, cyclists and vehicles incorporating links to the surrounding area - f. satisfactory resolution of any impact caused by traffic generated from the allocation on the surrounding local road network having regard to a transport assessment and travel plan
+- a. completion of a public masterplannning exercise agreed with the Council - b. preservation and where possible enhancement of the significance of affected heritage assets and their settings; - c. design codes or conceptual appearance of development proposals - d. landscape design recognising vistas, long distance views, boundaries and green infrastructure - e. satisfactory integration with the former Alconbury Airfield and Grange Farm site to the north - f. provision of a sustainable transport network for pedestrians, cyclists and vehicles incorporating links to the surrounding area - g. satisfactory resolution of any impact caused by traffic generated from the allocation on the surrounding local road network having regard to a transport assessment and travel plan

-Huntingdonshire Local Plan | Huntingdonshire's Local Plan to 2036: Consultation Draft 2017
+Huntingdonshire Local Plan | Huntingdonshire's Local Plan to 2036: Proposed Submission 2017

-- g. provision of a sustainable transport network for vehicles, public transport, cyclists and pedestrians incorporating safe off-road routes connecting with the former Alconbury Airfield and Grange Farm site to the north and to the Stukeleys - h. provision of strategic green infrastructure to minimise potential impacts of development on the Stukeleys and to link with existing and planned green infrastructure in the surrounding area - i. social and community facilities appropriate to the scale of development - j. provision of primary and early years education facilities, in agreement with Cambridgeshire County Council - k. assessment of the need for retail development and the impact on main town centre uses nearby and in Huntingdon town centre - phasing of development to ensure provision of infrastructure and services coincides with occupation of properties - m. a programme of work designed to investigate, and if necessary protect, archaeological assets - n. flood risk assessment and provision of sustainable drainage strategy - o. agreement with the Environment Agency and Anglian Water Services that waste water flows from the proposal can be accommodated - p. agreement with the Environment Agency that meeting the requirements of the Water Framework Directive would not be compromised
+- h. provision of a sustainable transport network for vehicles, public transport, cyclists and pedestrians incorporating safe off-road routes connecting with the former Alconbury Airfield and Grange Farm site to the north and to the Stukeleys - i. provision of strategic green infrastructure to included ecological mitigation and enhancement measures to minimise potential impacts of development on the Stukeleys and to link with existing and planned green infrastructure in the surrounding area - j. social and community facilities appropriate to the scale of development - k. provision of primary and early years education facilities, in agreement with Cambridgeshire County Council - I. assessment of the need for retail development and the impact on main town centre uses nearby and in Huntingdon town centre - m. phasing of development to ensure provision of infrastructure and services coincides with occupation of properties - n. a programme of work designed to investigate, and where appropriate protect, archaeological assets - o. flood risk assessment and provision of sustainable drainage strategy - p. agreement with the Council in liaison with the Environment Agency and Anglian Water Services that waste water flows from the proposal can be accommodated - q. agreement with the Council in liaison with the Environment Agency that meeting the requirements of the Water Framework Directive would not be compromised